Detached-Attachment

 The original ending was this –

-‘Rekha and Sundaram stood speechless, tears flowing down their cheeks.
+‘Shambhavi and Sundaram stood speechless, tears flowing down their cheeks.
 Let us hope they become wiser as they age and rejoin their illustrious son for good, as a refined couple.
-I am sure Shankar would willingly forgive and accept his parents if he sees a real change in them.
-It is now up to Rekha and Sundaram to introspect.
+I am sure Shankar would willingly forgive his parents and accept them if he sees real change in them.
+It is now up to Shambhavi and Sundaram to introspect.
 It is never too late to reform and transform.
 Let us hope for the best.’

-I changed the ending to endorse the scriptural injunction that transformation need not always be gradual.
+I changed the ending to endorse the scriptural injunction that transformation need not always take a long time.
 It is gradual for most of us through effort and devotion.
-But there are instances where the transformation could be sudden also, as in the case of Bhagawan Shri Ramana Maharshi!
+But there are instances when the transformation can be sudden!
 The Ashtavakra Gita also emphasises that a person without realisation can achieve brahma jnana in a remarkably brief moment, akin to the time it takes to place their left foot into a horse's stirrup, swing up over the saddle, and have their right foot reach the other stirrup.

 Realisation is transformational and time-invariant.